Viibrant/slides/slides.md

   - For instance, a neuron might activate when it detects a vertical edge in an image.
 - In DeepDream, maximising the activation of a specific neuron and trying to guess what it represents.

+- Data is projected into a latent space and it learns how to represent that data as some meaningful features SPECIFICALLY COMPARE LATENT SPACE VS REPRESENTATION?
+SAME THING??

 - This is where you make the transition from general patterns to specific features.
 - Use a visual showing how a CNN identifies edges, textures, and then more complex features like faces.
 - The key is to show that features are just patterns that have been identified as useful.